xiaozhao1234/Selectiverevocation/README.md

 The selective revocation scheme

-Implements optimal ate pairings over the bn\_128 curve.
+Our scheme is based on the open-source project https://github.com/asonnino/coconut

-Our scheme is based on https://github.com/asonnino/coconut
+Implements optimal ate pairings over the bn\_128 curve with ubuntu

-Built on top of petlib and bplib
+Built on top of https://github.com/gdanezis/petlib and https://github.com/gdanezis/bplib

 Install